bhanu-mnit/MLforML/README.md

 - Model Selection
 - All of these techniques have to be iterated for different combinations of techniques, brute in the smarting but eventually it should be smart selection of the combinations.

+# Files
+- MLforML.py is the main file.
+- MLforML.ipynb for playing around with data in-between while model building and for visualization.

+# Library Pre-requisites
+- Scikit (scipy - sklearn)
+- Pandas
+- numpy
+- seaborn